juliakalvik/workflow-ca-kj/README.md

 ## Overview

-Adding in new features to improve the project and testing features.
+This report focuses on adding new features to improve the project and testing those features.

 ## Team Members